computersarecool/respectrable/README.md

 ### Observed Property Values
 The following properties or children are observed using [live.observer](https://docs.cycling74.com/max5/refpages/m4l-ref/live.observer.html) objects.

 This means that whenever values change (even if directly through the Live GUI) a message with the new property's value will be sent from respectrable with the new value.

 - **Song**: `tempo, clip_trigger_quantization, tracks`
 - **Track**: `solo, color, playing_slot_index, fired_slot_index, devices, clip_slots`
 - **MixerDevice DeviceParameter Values**: `volume, track_activator, panning`
-- **Clip**: `name, pitch_coarse, playing_position`
+- **Clip**: `color, name, pitch_coarse, playing_position`
 - **Device**: `name, is_active`
 - **Device DeviceParameter Values**: `name, value`